 The new VSC would replace many of the functions of DVA and the RC and MRCC, including managing claims, engaging with stakeholders and providing or commissioning services.
 However, a critical function of the VSC should be the management of the veteran support system, adopting the model and management of a workers’ compensation scheme, including a strong reliance on data collection and actuarial analysis — it is this approach that will get better outcomes for veterans and their families.

-A massive battle to fight – can’t see treasury agreeing….another bit of bureaucracy for a small business which is duplicatory, has low scale and for which there are ready made alternatives.
+A massive battle to fight – can’t see Treasury agreeing….another bit of bureaucracy for a small business which is duplicatory, has low scale and for which there are ready made alternatives.
 Simplification please.

 On page 471 the Commission stated: